1. Truck Permit and Renewals and Vehicle Entry to Carson Station

 An account has been set up at the Sanitation Districts for your company with the truck permit.
 Please make a deposit to your account before using the Sanitation Districts’ stations for waste disposal.
 An initial deposit of $200.00 is recommended, and subsequent amounts of deposit and frequency can be based on usage.
 The fee for liquid waste disposal is debited from your account with each load.
 Deposits can be made by mail, ACH electronic funds transfer, or in person.
 A deposit by mail or electronic funds transfer is preferred.
 If mailing a deposit, please send a check or money order to the Accounting Section, Sanitation Districts of Los Angeles County, PO Box 4998, Whittier, CA 90607-4998.
 Checks are to be made payable to County Sanitation District No. 2.
 Do not send cash by mail.
 Include a Liquid Waste Disposal Fee Deposit Form with your payment to assure proper credit.
 Please note that there is a service charge of $35 for returned checks.
 Notify the Sanitation Districts immediately when a check is returned at (562)-908-4288, extension 2900 for the Industrial Waste Section Public Counter.
 For ACH electronic funds transfer, bank authorization is to be set up first by completing a Debit Authorization Form.
 The form can be obtained from the Sanitation Districts or downloaded from the Sanitation Districts’ website.
 After the authorization is set up, a deposit can be made by faxing the fee deposit form to the program accountant with the amount to be transferred.
 There is a bank charge of $1.00 for Bank of America accounts and $2.50 for accounts with other banks for each transfer.
 All the forms listed above are available on the Sanitation Districts’ website.

 If you wish to make deposit in person, please come to the main entrance of the Sanitation Districts' Joint Administration Office, 1955 Workman Mill Road, Whittier, CA 90601, (562) 908-4288, extension 2900, FAX (562) 908-4224, email Lorraine De La Torre.
 The office is located near the intersection of the 60 and 605 freeways.
 Take the Crossroads Parkway off-ramp from the Freeway 60, and follow Crossroads Parkway North to Workman Mill Road.
 The building is located at the intersection of Crossroads Parkway North and Workman Mill Road.
-Office hours are 7:30 AM to 4:00 PM, Monday through Friday, except holidays.
+Office hours are 7:30 AM to 4:00 PM, Monday through Thursday; and 7:30 AM to 3:30 PM, Fridays except holidays.
 Check, money order, or cash deposits are accepted.

 The total volume of your waste tank and the disposal station location you use determine the disposal fee for your waste load.
 It is calculated by multiplying the volume of the waste tank by the unit rate of disposal for the station.
 The fees for each of your vehicles at the stations are shown in the Company and Vehicle Summary sent to you with the new permit.